Pack-age: Wrapping up the world

 [Image:Aalto University School of Chemical Technology Lab.jpg]

-There are seven majors in the master's programme
+There are seven majors in the master's programme.
+The School offers also new Life Science Technologies programme.

 The new master's programme will have seven majors:

-The key technological contents of the major is biomass fractionation through mechanical, chemical, biochemical and thermochemical treatment and further refining the fractions to fibers, polymers, chemical compounds and fuels or their reactants.
-The focus point of the major is the physiological function and structure of plants as well as the reactivity of the chemical components of lignocellulosic biomass in chemical, biochemical and thermochemical conversion processes.
+Biomass refining constitutes the sustainable processing of biomass into a spectrum of marketable products and energy.
+The key technological contents of the major is treatment of biomass with tailored mechanical, chemical, biochemical and thermochemical processes leading to selective and efficient fractionation of the biomass components into functional fractions, and further refining of the fractions to fibres, polymers, chemical compounds and fuels or their reactants.
+The focus point of the major is the physiological function and structure of plants as well as the reactivity of the chemical components of lignocellulosic biomass in the conversion processes.
+Great attention is paid to process integration modelling, taking into account recycling and waste management.
+This includes the development of an integrated, rational and transparent evaluation framework for sustainable assessments, such as Life Cycle Assessments (LCA).

-This major applies knowledge of the fields of biotechnology, chemistry, and process technology.
+The major Biomass Refining applies knowledge of the fields of biotechnology, chemistry, and process technology.

 Fiber and polymer engineering